haven-life/amorphic-framework/components/amorphic/README.md

     require('amorphic').listen(__dirname);

-Version 11.0.0 introduces a breaking change to the way listen params were passed.
-In the past clients passed could use `sendToLog` function to inject their own logger, at the time of initialization.
-This logger must atleast have basic bunyan log functions such as 'debug', 'error', 'info', 'warn' and also a child logger function of 'child'.
+Version 11.0.0 introduces a breaking change to the `listen` and `startPersistorMode` signatures.
+In the past, clients passed `sendToLog` function to these functions.
+They also optionally injected their own logger within the `sendToLog` function.

 **Old listen and startPersistorMode signature:**